jawalsh/comic-book-paratexts/pages/cbp.md

 {% include feature/image.html objectid="cbp_0911" width="75" alt="A title from Captain America #193 (January 1976)." caption="A title from Captain America #193 (January 1976)." %}

-The indicia, also typically found on the interior splash page, includes imortant bibliographic information include the publisher, publisher location and address, volume and issue number, date, and legal disclaimers.
+The indicia, also typically found on the interior splash page, includes important bibliographic information include the publisher, publisher location and address, volume and issue number, date, and legal disclaimers.

 {% include feature/image.html objectid="cbp_0116" width="75" alt="The indicia, rich with bibliographic and legal information, from Fantastic Four #54 (December 1966)." caption="The indicia, rich with bibliographic and legal information, from Fantastic Four #54 (December 1966)." %}